perses/perses/docs/user-guides/installing-perses-in-a-container.md

 # Installing Perses in a container

-This section is explaining how you can install Perses using a container image like [Podman](https://podman.io/) or [Docker](https://www.docker.com/).
+This section is explaining how you can install Perses using a container manager like [Podman](https://podman.io/) or [Docker](https://www.docker.com/).

 It assumes you have already installed and are familiar with either the Podman or the Docker commandline tooling.